-This booklet looks briefly at what epilepsy is, medication, sports and leisure, sex, drugs, and social life.
+This leaflet looks briefly at what epilepsy is, medication, sports and leisure, sex, drugs, and social life.
 There is also information about education, driving, getting work, how you might feel about your epilepsy, getting support, and how friends can help if you have a seizure.

 You may want to look at some sections now, and other sections another time.
-You can find more information about all these topics on our website or by calling our confidential helpline.
+You can find more information about all these topics on our website or by contacting our confidential helpline.
+See back cover for details.